Перейти до вмісту

 • Compare Tetragon’s eBPF enforcement approach against Falco’s detection-only model for defense-in-depth

 Traditional runtime security tools like Falco detect threats by watching syscalls from userspace and alerting after the fact.
 By the time you see the alert, the malicious command has already executed.
-You’re always one step behind the attacker.
+You’re often one step behind the attacker.

 Tetragon changes the game by operating inside the kernel.